ctsit/research-subject-mapper/doc/manual_research_subject_mapping/README_create_research_subject_map.md

 The fields in the file are:

 1. "research_subject_id" is the subject number for the patient
 2. "start_date" and "end_date" must be formatted YYYY-MM-DD.
-This specifies the date range to pull records, according to your protocol.
+This specifies the date range to pull records, according to your protocol. start_date is consent date minus 180 days, end_date is the end of treatment plus 180 days.
 3. "mrn" is the medical record number in the local EHR.
 4. "facility_code"" is an optional code that corresponds to a hospital in the EHR.